[For absolute beginners] What is suspicious access?

 After investigating, we found that an abnormal number of accesses were coming from a specific IP address (e.g., 192.0.2.115), so the quickest solution would be to block access from this address.

-The way to block varies depending on the environment.
+The method of blocking varies depending on the environment.

-In Nginx, you can write `deny 192.0.2.115;` in the conf file, and in an Apache environment, you can restrict it with .htaccess.
-If you have an OS firewall or a WAF in front of it, you can block it there as well.
+With Nginx, you can write `deny 192.0.2.115;` in the conf file, or with an Apache environment, you can restrict access using .htaccess.
+You can also block access through the OS firewall or, if there is a WAF in front of it, there.

 ② Restrict access to specific paths

-For example, you can add a setting to your Nginx conf file that says, "Only your company's IP address can access
+For example,wp-login.phpyou would add a setting to the Nginx configuration file that states, "Only your company's IP address should be allowed to access

-wp-login.php *Please note that the way to write this will vary depending on the version!
+*Note that the syntax may vary depending on the Nginx version!

 location = /wp-login.php {